ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

- SION SHALL COMPLETE A PROCEEDING TO DEVELOP AND ISSUE A REPORT  EVALUAT- ING  AND  CONSIDERING RATE MAKING STRATEGIES TO ENCOURAGE AND FACILITATE ACHIEVEMENT OF THE CLIMATE JUSTICE AND EMISSION  REDUCTION  MANDATES  IN ARTICLE  SEVENTY-FIVE OF THE ENVIRONMENTAL CONSERVATION LAW.
+ SION SHALL COMPLETE A PROCEEDING TO DEVELOP AND ISSUE A REPORT  EVALUAT- ING  AND  CONSIDERING RATE MAKING STRATEGIES TO ENCOURAGE AND FACILITATE ACHIEVEMENT OF THE CLIMATE JUSTICE AND EMISSION  REDUCTION  MANDATES  IN CHAPTER  ONE  HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM  TIME  TO  TIME.
 THE REPORT SHALL EXPLORE OPTIONS FOR DEVELOPING AND ASSESSING THE IMPACTS OF RATES  FOR  ELECTRIC,  GAS,  STEAM, AND THERMAL ENERGY NETWORKS ON TOTAL CUSTOMER ENERGY COSTS, AND SHALL EXPLORE OPTIONS  FOR  INTEGRATING  COST SHARING  AND  RECOVERY  ACROSS  UTILITIES AND SERVICES.
-THE REPORT SHALL  ALSO  IDENTIFY STATUTORY  BARRIERS TO THE IMPLEMENTATION OF SUCH STRATEGIES.
-IN CONSID- ERING SUCH RATE MAKING STRATEGIES, THE COMMISSION SHALL HAVE A  GOAL  OF ENSURING  THAT  ALL  LOW-TO-MODERATE INCOME RESIDENTIAL CUSTOMERS PAY NO MORE THAN SIX PERCENT OF THEIR INCOME FOR ELECTRICITY.
+THE REPORT SHALL ALSO IDENTIFY STATUTORY BARRIERS TO THE IMPLEMENTATION OF  SUCH  STRATE- GIES.
+IN  CONSIDERING SUCH RATE MAKING STRATEGIES, THE COMMISSION SHALL HAVE A GOAL OF ENSURING  THAT  ALL  LOW-TO-MODERATE  INCOME  RESIDENTIAL CUSTOMERS PAY NO MORE THAN SIX PERCENT OF THEIR INCOME FOR ELECTRICITY.
-  (F) WITHIN ONE YEAR OF THE EFFECTIVE DATE OF THIS SECTION, THE COMMIS- SION SHALL DETERMINE, BASED  ON  THE  BEST  AVAILABLE  INFORMATION,  THE GREENHOUSE  GAS EMISSION REDUCTIONS NECESSARY TO BRING THE STATEWIDE GAS DISTRIBUTION SYSTEM INTO ALIGNMENT WITH THE STATEWIDE TWO THOUSAND THIR- TY AND TWO THOUSAND FIFTY GREENHOUSE GAS EMISSION REDUCTION  TARGETS  IN ARTICLE  SEVENTY-FIVE  OF  THE  ENVIRONMENTAL  CONSERVATION LAW, AND SET INTERIM  EMISSION REDUCTION TARGETS FOR EACH  GAS  UTILITY  AS  WELL  AS DEVELOPING A PERIODIC PROCESS TO REVIEW AND UPDATE SUCH TARGETS;
+  (F) WITHIN ONE YEAR OF THE EFFECTIVE DATE OF THIS SECTION, THE COMMIS- SION  SHALL  DETERMINE,  BASED  ON  THE  BEST AVAILABLE INFORMATION, THE GREENHOUSE GAS EMISSION REDUCTIONS NECESSARY TO BRING THE STATEWIDE  GAS DISTRIBUTION SYSTEM INTO ALIGNMENT WITH THE STATEWIDE TWO THOUSAND THIR- TY  AND  TWO THOUSAND FIFTY GREENHOUSE GAS EMISSION REDUCTION TARGETS IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN,  AND  SUCH SUCCESSORS  IN  LAW AND FUNCTION AS MAY ARISE FROM TIME TO TIME, AND SET INTERIM  EMISSION REDUCTION TARGETS FOR EACH  GAS  UTILITY  AS  WELL  AS DEVELOPING A PERIODIC PROCESS TO REVIEW AND UPDATE SUCH TARGETS;
-  (G) WITHIN ONE YEAR OF THE EFFECTIVE DATE OF THIS SECTION, THE COMMIS- SION  SHALL REVISE ITS RULES AND REGULATIONS FOR CONDUCTING BENEFIT-COST ANALYSES SO THAT THE METHODOLOGY AND THE BASE  FINANCIAL  AND  FRAMEWORK ASSUMPTIONS  FOR THE ANALYSIS SUPPORT ACHIEVEMENT OF THE CLIMATE JUSTICE AND EMISSION REDUCTION MANDATES IN ARTICLE SEVENTY-FIVE OF THE  ENVIRON- MENTAL CONSERVATION LAW.
-SUCH REVISIONS SHALL INCLUDE, BUT NOT BE LIMIT- ED TO:
+  (G) WITHIN ONE YEAR OF THE EFFECTIVE DATE OF THIS SECTION, THE COMMIS- SION  SHALL REVISE ITS RULES AND REGULATIONS FOR CONDUCTING BENEFIT-COST ANALYSES SO THAT THE METHODOLOGY AND THE BASE  FINANCIAL  AND  FRAMEWORK ASSUMPTIONS  FOR THE ANALYSIS SUPPORT ACHIEVEMENT OF THE CLIMATE JUSTICE AND EMISSION REDUCTION MANDATES IN CHAPTER ONE HUNDRED SIX OF  THE  LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE  FROM  TIME  TO  TIME.
+SUCH REVISIONS SHALL INCLUDE, BUT NOT BE LIMITED TO:
-  (1)  GREENHOUSE  GAS  EMISSION  REDUCTION  MANDATES SHALL BE USED AS A CONSTRAINT IN DESIGNING THE SCENARIOS TO BE ANALYZED SUCH THAT  ALL  THE
- S. 2016  13

- SCENARIOS  SHALL  COMPLY  WITH  THE  STATUTORY  GREENHOUSE  GAS EMISSION REQUIREMENTS AND ANY INTERIM TARGETS SET BY THE DEPARTMENT  OF  ENVIRON- MENTAL  CONSERVATION OR THE COMMISSION  IN ORDER TO INTERNALIZE THE COST OF ACHIEVING SUCH TARGETS IN THE BENEFIT-COST ANALYSIS.
+  (1) GREENHOUSE GAS EMISSION REDUCTION MANDATES  SHALL  BE  USED  AS  A CONSTRAINT  IN  DESIGNING THE SCENARIOS TO BE ANALYZED SUCH THAT ALL THE SCENARIOS SHALL  COMPLY  WITH  THE  STATUTORY  GREENHOUSE  GAS  EMISSION REQUIREMENTS  AND  ANY INTERIM TARGETS SET BY THE DEPARTMENT OF ENVIRON- MENTAL CONSERVATION OR THE COMMISSION  IN ORDER TO INTERNALIZE THE  COST OF ACHIEVING SUCH TARGETS IN THE BENEFIT-COST ANALYSIS.
   (2) QUANTIFICATION OF PUBLIC HEALTH IMPACTS FROM IMPROVEMENTS IN AMBI- ENT  AND INDOOR AIR QUALITY.
 WHEN QUANTITATIVE METRICS ARE NOT POSSIBLE,